cianclarke/node-gallery/README.md

 Node Gallery exposes express style middleware, meaning it can be mounted to any route within your application.

     /*
-    @param {string} staticFiles The directory where your album starts - can contain photos or images
+    @param {string, required} staticFiles The directory where your album starts - can contain photos or images
-    @param {string} urlRoot The root URL which you pass into the epxress router in app.use (no way of obtaining this otherwise)
+    @param {string, required} urlRoot The root URL which you pass into the epxress router in app.use (no way of obtaining this otherwise)
-    @param {string} title Yup, you guessed it - the title to display on the root gallery */
+    @param {string, optional} title Yup, you guessed it - the title to display on the root gallery
+    @param {boolean, optional} render Default to true.
+If explicitly set to false, rendering is left to the next function in the chain - see below.
+    */
     app.use('/gallery', require('node-gallery')({
       staticFiles : 'resources/photos',
       urlRoot : 'gallery',
       title : 'Example Gallery'
-    }).middleware);
+    }));

 Now, you can access the gallery by going to your application's url /gallery - in the case of our example, http://localhost:3000/gallery.

 ### Middleware Views
-The middleware renders the views in the `views` directory, but you can override these. `//TODO: How?`
+The middleware renders the views in the `views` directory by default, but you can override this behavior & provide your own view rendering by setting `render` to false.
+When this happens, the gallery HTML is returned in `req.html`, the raw JSON data in `req.data`.

+    app.use('/gallery', require('node-gallery')({
+      staticFiles : 'resources/photos',
+      urlRoot : 'gallery',
+      title : 'Example Gallery',
+      render : false
+    }), function(req, res, next){
+      /*
+       We MUST add another middleware function to the chain when render is false. just return the raw HTML data - we could partial into another template here, pass the JSON data into a template
+       */
+      return res.send(req.html);
+    });

+For a more detailed example, see [examples/app.js](examples/app.js).

 ### Middleware Routes
 There are three main routes exposed under whatever root directory you provide.